apache/submarine/submarine-cloud-v3/docs/developer-guide.md

 kubectl apply -n submarine-user-test -f config/samples/_v1alpha1_submarine.yaml
 ```

-If you follow the above steps, you can view the submarine workbench via the same approach specified in the [QuickStart][quickstart] section on the submarine website.
+If you follow the above steps, you can view the submarine workbench via the same approach specified in the [QuickStart](https://submarine.apache.org/docs/next/gettingStarted/quickstart) section on the submarine website.

 ```bash